AJMansfield/Intelligence-Core-Public/ag5.md

 "I'm done here, we're ajourned."
 Marshall stood up and walked to the door.

+One of the others, a woman this time, spoke up.
-"Mr. President, sir, what if they won't agree to our terms."
+"Mr. President, sir, what if they won't agree to our terms?"

 Marshall sighed.
-He hated that title.
+He hated the title.
-"Well, I suggest you come up with better terms.
+"I suggest you come up with better terms.
-Because if you don't, I guarantee someone else will."
+Because if you don't, someone else will."